ivan-boikov/fam/README.md

 or whatever else you have, the data is open, so use it!

 ## Dependencies
-The things you already have most likely.
+The things you already have most likely:
 - `pdftk`, an excellent PDF editing utility
 - `pdfinfo` from the `poppler` package (a dependency of `pdftk`)
 - a PDF viewer callable by `xdg-open`